nati12/GraduationProject/README.md

 5. Links

 ## 1. General Overview
-VibeCatch is a platform for collecting and creating feedback polls.
-It is possible to choose between three different types of polls:
+Web page is a platform for collecting and creating feedback polls.
+It is possible to choose between three different types of polls.
-- QWL poll
-- Custom poll
-- 180 / 360 reviews poll

-Our team created a test automation solution for VibeCatch using Robot Framework with our own custom library ***VC_library.py***.
+Our team created this test automation solution using Robot Framework with our own custom library ***library.py***.
 Library is created by using Playwright with Python.

 ## 2. Files and Functions Overview
 In our project we were testing different functionalities, e.g. creating a poll, deleting a poll, changing settings, sending a reminder, downloading PDF files and creating new questions for custom polls.
-For all the possible keywords please check the ***VC_library.html*** documentation in the libs folder.
+For all the possible keywords please check the ***library.html*** documentation in the libs folder.

 - All robot test files can be found in the folder "tests".
 In the same folder you can also find "Demo" folder with log files for all demo files and tests.
 Also, the - Windows batch file can be found in the same folder.
 - Excel files for DataDriver can be found in the folder "data".